U.S. News Rankings

 |SAT/ACT scores must be received by||August 1|

-The student-faculty ratio at Ferrum College is 13:1, and the school has 50.4 percent of its classes with fewer than 20 students.
-The most popular majors at Ferrum College include: Health Professions and Related Programs; Business, Management, Marketing, and Related Support Services; Social Work; General Studies; and Psychology.
-The average freshman retention rate, an indicator of student satisfaction, is 55.0 percent.
+The student-faculty ratio at Ferrum College is 16:1, and the school has 57.3 percent of its classes with fewer than 20 students.
+The most popular majors at Ferrum College include: Health Professions and Related Programs; Business, Management, Marketing, and Related Support Services; Social Work; Liberal Arts and Sciences, General Studies and Humanities; and Psychology.
+The average freshman retention rate, an indicator of student satisfaction, is 54.5 percent.

 |Student gender distribution|